 – You may choose to float quietly for a long time, observing fish activities or taking photographs.
 In that case, you may get chilly because you are not staying warm through exertion.

 – Most people are comfortable enough for 30 or 40 minutes.
 However, if you intend to stay in the water for an hour or more you may expect to feel a chill.

 A respected snorkel tour operator (Sea For Yourself) that goes to world-wide destinations typically advises:

 … a lightweight wetsuit … will help conserve body heat and add comfort and buoyancy while in the water.
 We wear wetsuits and recommend that you seriously consider wearing one as well.

 – If you’re diving from the shoreline, where you can go in and out of the water at will, you don’t have to worry about getting too cold.
 In fact, if you’re staying at a resort, there will be a warm shower or a heated pool to warm you up quickly.

-– If you’re planning a trip to a remote location such as Palau or Fiji, where you will ride a boat to a remote site that you will probably never visit again, you will want to take along a lightweight wetsuit.
-A wetsuit is expensive and bulky in your luggage, but it’s a valuable asset when you take a far-away trip; it ensures that you will have the flexibility to stay in the water a long time in order to see “everything.”
+– If you’re on a Maui vacation or a trip to Bonaire, you’re never far from a dive shop.
+But what if you’re planning a trip to a faraway location such as Palau or Fiji?
+You will ride a boat to a remote site that you will probably never visit again.
+In this case, you will want to take along a lightweight wetsuit.
+A wetsuit is expensive and bulky in your luggage, but it’s a valuable asset when you take a remote trip.
+It ensures that you will have the flexibility to stay in the water for a long time in order to see “everything.”

 – Either way, pay attention to your body, and come out of the water when you feel chilly.